scoder/lupa/README.txt

-Lupy
+Lupa
 =====

-Lupy integrates the LuaJIT2 runtime into CPython.
+Lupa integrates the LuaJIT2 runtime into CPython.
 It is a partial rewrite of LunaticPython_ in Cython_.
 Note that it is currently lacking a lot of features and testing compared to LunaticPython, so if you need a production-ready Lua integration, use that instead.